ALTUS-Community/SolutionStarters/Tools/POL-TO-ALTUS-Migration/3.SharePoint-Migration/Readme.md

    - Optional: Extended metadata and version history
    - Simple mode (default): Fast download of files and folders

+---

+> ⚠️ **IMPORTANT: This Tool is Document Download Only**
+>
+> The **Export Documents** feature extracts files for local storage or sync workflows.
+It is **NOT a complete SharePoint site migration** and does **NOT include**:
+> - Site structure, navigation, or pages
+> - Permissions or sharing settings
+> - Content types, metadata, or field definitions
+> - Workflows or automations
+> - Retention policies or compliance settings
+> - Site columns or list templates
+>
+> **For Complete SharePoint Migration**, use enterprise tools:
+> - **ShareGate** ⭐ Recommended - Full SharePoint site migration with all features
+> - Microsoft SharePoint Migration Tool (SPMT)
+> - Credeon, Sharegate, or other third-party migration platforms
+>
+> **This tool is designed to:** Accelerate document download so you can drag files into a SharePoint synced folder for manual upload to your target site.

+---

 ## Configuration

 All settings are defined in **`-Run-Migration.ps1`** within the `CONFIGURATION` section (lines 15–60).